-So, after a substantial and delicious Sri Lankan breakfast at Devon Tea Rooms.
-No problems with Sri Lankan food in Kandy at all, it’s great.
-We went off for a wander with the vague idea of visiting the British Garrison Cemetery, somewhere behind the Temple of the Tooth and up the hill a bit.
+After a substantial and delicious Sri Lankan breakfast at Devon Tea Rooms one morning, we went off for a wander with the vague idea of visiting the British Garrison Cemetery, somewhere behind the Temple of the Tooth and up the hill a bit.

 Two hours later we found the cemetery and it was great, but what an amazing, fantastic and incredible two hours we had!
 I’m always saying you shouldn’t over-plan travel, allow yourself some wiggle room, because you never know what interesting things you’ll find.
 This morning was a prime example.